Certain models require special deployment configurations. Please refer to their respective model cards to run on DGX Spark:

 docker pull nvcr.io/nvidia/vllm:${LATEST_VLLM_VERSION}

-For Gemma 4 model family, use vLLM custom containers:
+For Gemma 4 model family, use vLLM custom container:

 docker pull vllm/vllm-openai:gemma4-cu130